Anjok07/ultimatevocalremovergui/README.md

 - Please Note:
     - Once everything is installed, the application may take up to 5-10 minutes to start for the first time (depending on your Macbook).
     - This bundle is intended for those running macOS BigSur and above.
-    - Application functionality for systems running macOS Catalina or lower.
+    - Application functionality for systems running macOS Catalina or lower is not guaranteed.
     - Application functionality for older or budget Mac systems is not guaranteed.

 - Download the UVR dmg for MacOS via one of the links below: